nomic-ai/gpt4all/gpt4all-chat/metadata/latestnews.md

-## Welcome to GPT4All 3.0!
+## All New Version 3.0!

-We're thrilled to introduce our latest release, packed with updates and improvements!
+We're thrilled to introduce our latest release, packed with updates and improvements

 * **LocalDocs Experience**: Completely redesigned LocalDocs UI and backend
 * **New Design**: Modern design making it easier to focus on what matters most - getting things done